Identity Issues: Why Brand Can’t Be Ignored During Corporate Break-Ups

 Breaking Up Is Hard To Do

-While the merger (and subsequent break-up) seems like a home run for investors, the implications from a brand perspective are less clear.
+While the gas and power spinoff seems like a home run for investors, the implications from a brand perspective are less clear.
 Restructuring of any kind is never easy.
-In the case of the Dow Chemical and DuPont deal, the creation of three new publicly traded entities is a huge change, one that may generate more questions than answers.
+In the Siemens case, the creation of a new publicly traded entity is a huge change, one that may generate more questions than answers.
 This is especially true for employees and clients who will want to immediately understand what this restructuring means for them.

 From a corporate perspective, the focus will initially be on who gets to keep what.
 Assets are broken up in what is too often a chaotic and emotional process.
 When the dust settles, issues arise that are not so easy to solve.
 In the past, as part of a larger entity, the new company’s identity largely came from the corporate brand.
 Now, the new entity must figure out what part of the past to move forward with, how to make up for what is left behind and what should be completely new.